Henry plays accordion in Lord of the Rings Symphony (2026)

 The Shire is a small but beautiful, idyllic and fruitful land, beloved by its hobbit inhabitants.
 They have agriculture and crafts, but no industry.
 The landscape consists of meadows and woods, like the English countryside.
 The Shire is a (mostly) peaceful and laid-back place where people are in no hurry to go anywhere and many residents enjoy meeting their friends after work at the Green Dragon Inn (the local pub) for a mug of fresh-brewed ale and a few puffs of smoke from Old Toby pipe tobacco, the finest weed grown in the Southfarthing.

 The accordion, due to its reputation as a folk instrument, helps to convey the imagery of the rural simplicity of The Shire.
 The instrument appears right at the five minute mark, and provides a gentle accompaniment to the solo violin and dulcimer.
-After about a minute and a half, when the music of The Shire is finished, I will rest my accordion on the floor, sit back, close my eyes, and enjoy listening to the rest of the symphony for another 40 minutes or so, as Frodo and Sam (and Merry and Pippin) travel through Bree, get attacked by Ring Wraiths at the ruins of Weathertop, rest with the elves in Rivendale, travel through the dark and dangerous mines of Moria, visit the elven kingdom of Lothlorien, and canoe down the Anduin River.
+After about a minute and a half, when the music of The Shire was finished, I rested my accordion on the floor, sat back, and enjoyed listening to the rest of the symphony for another 40 minutes or so, as Frodo and Sam (and Merry and Pippin) travel through Bree, get attacked by Ring Wraiths at the ruins of Weathertop, rest with the elves in Rivendale, travel through the dark and dangerous mines of Moria, visit the elven kingdom of Lothlorien, and canoe down the Anduin River.

 Henry receives the accordion part from Orchestra Tutti manager and librarian Ciara Dabkowski.